elanmarkov/cse360project/README.txt

 game animations.

 Note:
-  JRE 1.8 and JUnit required
+  Eclipse Java IDE, JRE 1.8, and JUnit required

 There are two methods to install the game for use (see below).